Acrylic Globe Floor Lamp – 1973 Leola Catalogue Picture

 Un Éléphant Ça Trompe Énormément (1976)

-The arc floor lamp version of this acrylic globe floor lamp was used as a prop in the 1976 French comedy film Un Éléphant Ça Trompe Énormément (Pardon Mon Affaire).
+The arc floor lamp version of this acrylic globe floor lamp was used as a set decoration in the 1976 French comedy film Un Éléphant Ça Trompe Énormément (Pardon Mon Affaire).
 Starring Jean Rochefort, Claude Brasseur and Guy Bedos.
 Many other lamps appear in this movie.

 Bloodline (1979)